NCAA charges NC State with 4 men’s hoops violations

 The staff of current coach Kevin Keatts, who replaced Gottfried in March 2017, isn’t linked to the case.
 The school received a verbal notice of inquiry from the NCAA last fall signifying the start of an investigation, and N.C.
 State said in its statement that it remains in communication with the NCAA.

-“NC State is committed to the highest levels of compliance, honesty and integrity,” Chancellor Randy Woodson said in a statement.
+“N.C.
+State is committed to the highest levels of compliance, honesty and integrity,” Chancellor Randy Woodson said in a statement.
 “As the university carefully reviews the NCAA’s allegations and thoroughly evaluates the evidence in order to determine our response, we are prepared to be accountable where we believe it is appropriate and to vigorously defend this great university and its Athletics program where we feel it is necessary.”

+New athletic director Boo Corrigan said in an open letter to fans that the school is being transparent in acknowledging the receipt of its notice and “we will make every effort” to support Keatts and the current players and staff.

 The NCAA also accuses Early of violating principles of ethical conduct by providing 44 complimentary admissions on the men’s basketball pass list to Smith’s then trainer, Shawn Farmer, on 26 occasions between January 2016 and March 2017 — with that benefit valued at $2,119.
-He is also accused of providing $4,562 in 106 impermissible complimentary tickets on 13 occasions between November 2016 and February 2017.
+He is also alleged to have provided $4,562 in 106 impermissible complimentary tickets on 13 occasions between November 2016 and February 2017.

 The less-severe allegations charge men’s basketball staffers with providing $862 in impermissible benefits in the form of 14 complimentary admissions in 2016, and accuse the school with failing to monitor the program’s use of complimentary admissions.